Local Business Support

 2. Providing access to free training opportunities

-- The ’Survive and Thrive’ online short course, fully funded by Council, provides local businesses with tools to navigate a crisis and change in circumstances.
+- The 'Crisis Marketing' online short course, fully funded by Council, provides local businesses with tools to navigate a crisis and change in circumstances.
 The course covers a range of topics, and participants can choose which course modules to complete based on areas of interest.
 The course allows business owners to learn new skills and identify new business opportunities to minimise disruption and set up for a quick recover emerging out of the crisis.

 3. Providing access to entrepreneurial events